devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 max_parallel_downloads=10
 deltarpm=true
 ```
-* Note: The fastestmirror=1 modification can be counterproductive at times, use it at your own discretion.
+* Note: The fastestmirror=1 plugin can be counterproductive at times, use it at your own discretion.
 Set it to fastestmirror=0 if you are facing bad download speeds.
-Many users have reported better download speeds with the modification so it is there by default.
+Many users have reported better download speeds with the plugin enables so it is there by default.

 ## RPM Fusion
 * Fedora has disabled the repositories for a lot of free and non-free .rpm packages by default.
 Follow this if you want to use non-free software like Steam, Discord and some multimedia codecs etc. As a general rule of thumb its advised to do this get access to many mainstream useful programs.